belmoussaoui/Tactics-System/index.md

 ## Prepare Yourself !
 The **Tactics System** allows the creation of tactical-RPG with **RPG Maker MV**  (v.1.6.2)  software. **The Tactics System has been designed to be easy to use**.
 Just create a map with events defining the position of units and use battle processing event command to launch a fight !

 An example demo of how to use the system is provided [in the forum](https://forums.rpgmakerweb.com/index.php?forums/js-plugins-in-development.137/) [outated !].
-The Tactics System will be updated regularly, so please check the forum regularly.

 ## System Flow
 The fight proceeds in the same way as an episode of the series Fire Emblem : we have the **player phase** and the **enemy phase**.